AndreasArvidsson/file-updater/README.md

 ## Usage

 Create file `.file-updater.mjs` that calls the updater function.
+Place it in the project root next to `package.json`.

 ### Example